l. Provisions and contingent liabilities

 The foreign exchange forward contract balances vary with the level of expected foreign currency sales and changes in foreign exchange forward rates.

-42. SHARE-BASED PAYMENTS
+42. SHARE- BASED PAYMENTS

 The Company's employee benefit plans are as summarised below:

 In September 2010, the shareholders of the Company approved Stock Option Plan (ESOP 2010) in accordance with the guidelines issued by the Securities and Exchange Board of India (SEBI) for Employees Stock Options Plan.
-The plan covered all employees of the Company including employees of subsidiaries, directors and provided for the issue of 1,718,800 shares of ' 5 each.
+The plan covered all employees of the Company including employees of subsidiaries and directors and provided for the issue of 1,718,800 shares of ' 5 each.

 Further, the shareholders of the Company by way of special resolution dated August 26, 2018 approved Employee Restricted Stock Unit Plan (RSU 2018) in accordance with the guidelines issued by the SEBI for employees Stock Options Plan.
 The plan covered all employees of the Company including employees of subsidiaries, directors and provided for the issue of 2,133,040 shares of ' 5 each.

-Further, the shareholders of the Company by way of special resolution dated April 03, 2022 approved Stock Option Plan (ESOP 2022) in accordance with the guidelines issued by the SEBI for employees Stock Options Plan.
-The plan covered all employees of the Company including employees of subsidiaries, directors and provided for the issue of 4,500,000 shares of ' 5 each (increased from 3,000,000 to 4,500,000 options vide special resolution passed by the shareholders on February 29, 2024).
+February 29, 2024 approved Stock Option Plan (ESOP 2022) in accordance with the guidelines issued by the SEBI for employees Stock Options Plan.
+The plan covered all the employees of the Company including employees of subsidiairies, directors and provided for the issue of 4,500,000 shares of ' 5 each.

 The fair value of the stock options is estimated at the grant date using a Black-Scholes-Merton ('BSM') option pricing model.
 The BSM option pricing model incorporates various assumptions including expected volatility, expected life and interest rates.
 The Company recognises share based compensation cost as expense over the requisite service period.